Tax Credits: Enquiries

 One of the grounds for starting an enquiry is that the income details supplied for tax credits do not match those held for income tax purposes.
 This can affect both self-assessment (SA) and PAYE taxpayers.

 Gross gift aid payments and gross pension contributions are deducted from tax credits income.
-Because such deductions are not separately identified on the claim form TC600, it is not unknown for TCO to start a tax credit discrepancy enquiry when the income declared for income tax and for tax credit purposes differs by the amount of the gross deduction.
+Because such deductions are not separately identified in the tax credit income figure it is not unknown for HMRC to start a tax credit discrepancy enquiry when the income declared for income tax and for tax credit purposes differs by the amount of the gross deduction.

 Advisers should look out for such risk assessment-based enquiries which ought to be subject to a 'sanity check' by a human before being started, but have in the past appeared not to be.